rapka/polemics-md/yt-dlp-tutorial.md

 2. Install the [Homebrew](https://brew/) package manager by pasting this line into Terminal, pressing Enter, and following the instructions.
 (Note: this command may be outdated, visit the Homebrew website for more information if you have issues).

 	```
-	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/	install.sh)"
+	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 	```

 3. After installing, use Brew to install yt-dlp and ffmpeg with `brew install yt-dlp ffmpeg`.
-4. Move to your Downloads folder with `cd Downloads`.
+4. Navigate to your Downloads folder with `cd Downloads`.
-5. Run your yt-dlp command to download your video!
+5. Run your yt-dlp command!

 ### Linux

 All of the steps for macOS should work by simply swapping `brew` with the name of the package manager for your distribution.
-This is usually `apt` or `apt-get`.
+This is usually `apt` or `dpkg`.

 ## Using yt-dlp